manjulsolanke/aws-beanstalk-sample-apps/README.md

  1) Open the AWS CodeBuild console at https://console.aws.amazon.com/codesuite/codebuild/home.

- 2) Create a build project.
-For more information, see Create a build project (console) and Run a build (console).
+ 2) `Create a build project` : For more information, see Create a build project (console) and Run a build (console).
 Leave all settings at their default values, except for these settings.

     For Environment: